 - Men have been socialised to show self-reliance, be the family breadwinner, and resist authority.
 And in turn, to avoid seeking help or appearing weak.

 - Labour market forces, productivity pressures, and profit are prioritised over occupational health and safety (Stergiou-Kita, Mansfield et al. 2015).

 Other studies shed further light on the relationships between traditional masculinity and men’s deaths and injuries at work:

-- In a study in two male-dominated workplaces, men who agreed with traditional masculine norms were more likely than other men to violate safety procedures and to report safety problems to supervisors (Nielsen, Hansen et al. 2015).
+- In a study in two male-dominated workplaces, men who agreed with traditional masculine norms were more likely than other men to violate safety procedures and to not report safety problems to supervisors (Nielsen, Hansen et al. 2015).

 - This study also tested for the influence of workers’ own masculinity.
 Findings depended on the trait.
 Men were more likely to report safety oversights if they had some masculine traits such as assertiveness and leadership qualities, but less likely if they had other masculine traits such as being athletic, risk-taking and dominating.

 - Is it the kinds of dangerous jobs and industries in which men work compared to women?